Adoption & Health Contract

 Purchaser understands that the puppy will require regular puppy examinations immediately after adoption and following a standard puppy exam protocol which can be set in place by a qualified veterinarian of the Purchaser's choosing.
 If the puppy is not kept up to date on necessary wellness examinations and appropriate phrophylactic care this contract is void.

 Purchaser is hereby informed that, until the “puppy series” of vaccinations is completed, the puppy may not have immunity to many potentially life threatening diseases.
-Blood titer tests are required to ensure vaccine efficacy and Breeder recommends such tests to Purchaser, but does not require them.
 Purchaser is advised not to bring the puppy into canine communal areas (such as dog parks, pet stores, etc.) until vaccination series are completed and/or with a veterinarian’s consent.

-Breeder guarantees the puppy to be free of any life-threatening disease at the time the Purchaser takes physical custody of the puppy.
+Breeder guarantees the puppy to be free of any life-threatening disease at the time the puppy leaves the physical custody of the Breeder.
 Breeder further guarantees the puppy to be free of any life-threatening congenital and genetic defects for one year from the puppy's date of birth.
 If, upon examination by a licensed veterinarian, the puppy is found to have a life-threatening health defect Purchaser agrees to have the veterinarian document this condition with a written, signed statement clearly stating the symptoms, exact problem, severity, and any tests that have been done to provide evidence of the health condition.
-The Purchaser will then notify the Breeder of the situation within 24 hours of such a diagnosis.
+The Purchaser will then notify the Breeder of the situation within 24 hours of diagnosis.

-In the unfortunate and heart-breaking event the puppy has a life-threatening disease that is confirmed by veterinary professionals to have been acquired while in the physical custody of the Breeder or a life-threatening congenital or genetic health defect within one-year of the date of the puppy's birth the Breeder will replace the puppy with another of equitable value, temperament, and size (gender, coat type and color may be different from original puppy) and the affected puppy will be returned to the Breeder where he/she can receive adequate medical care and attention.
-Puppy must be returned to the Breeder within 24 hours of such a diagnosis in order to recieve medical care.
+In the unfortunate and heart-breaking event the puppy has a life-threatening health condition confirmed by veterinary professionals to have been acquired while in the physical custody of the Breeder or a life-threatening congenital or genetic health defect is diagnosed within one-year of the date of the puppy's birth the Breeder will replace the puppy with another of equitable value, temperament, and size (gender, coat type and color may be different from original puppy) and the affected puppy will be returned to the Breeder where he/she can receive adequate medical care and attention.
 Breeder is not responsible for costs associated with transporting the puppy to Breeder's location.

-If a puppy is to be returned the puppy must be accompanied by a written statement from a licensed veterinarian indicating that all shots are up to date, the puppy/dog has had a negative fecal within 30 days, the puppy/dog has had a negative heartworm test or has been on preventative medication, and that the puppy/dog appears to have been well cared for.
-This is to ensure the safety of the Breeder's other dogs, rescues and puppies at the kennel.
+If a puppy is to be returned the puppy must be accompanied by a written statement from a licensed veterinarian indicating that all shots are up to date, the puppy has had a negative fecal within 30 days, the puppy has had a negative heartworm test or has been on preventative medication, and certification that the puppy appears to have been well cared for.
+This is to ensure the safety of the Breeder's other dogs, rescues and puppies.

-If this is impossible arrangements must be made to have the puppy brought directly to the Breeder's veterinarian to have these health clearances at the Purchaser's expense, otherwise the puppy may be returned to the Breeder (directly at the veterinarian's hospital) with no expectation of a replacement or refund.
+If this is impossible then arrangements must be made to have the puppy brought directly to the Breeder's veterinarian to have these health clearances at the Purchaser's expense, otherwise the puppy may be returned to the Breeder (delivered to the Breeder's veterinarian of choice) with no expectation of a replacement or refund.

-If the return of the puppy is within one week (7 days) of original transfer of custody from Breeder to Purchaser then these certifications will not be required.
+If the return of the puppy is within one week (7 days) of original transfer of ownership from Breeder to Purchaser then these certifications will not be required.

 If the puppy dies within one year from the date of birth a necropsy must be performed to determine if the reason was genetic, congenital, or due to other causes.
 This information is invaluable, both to the Breeder and the Purchaser.
 The Purchaser will be responsible for any charges and in no way is the Breeder responsible for payment of this exam or any other medical bills.
 Many veterinarians will perform a necropsy free of charge.
 The Purchaser is encouraged to work together with the Breeder to locate an acceptable veterinarian.

-In the awful, albeit unlikely event that the puppy dies within one year date of birth and a necropsy shows that the result was an undiagnosed congenital or genetic defect the Purchaser will be entitled to recieve a replacement puppy of equitable value, temperament, and size (gender, coat type and color may be different from original puppy) from any current or upcoming litter.
+In the awful, albeit unlikely event that the puppy dies within one year of date of birth and a necropsy shows that the death was an undiagnosed congenital or genetic defect the Purchaser will be entitled to receive a replacement puppy of equitable value, temperament, and size (gender, coat type and color may be different from original puppy) from any current or upcoming litter.

 Purchaser understands that the following slight congenital defects are not considered serious or life threatening and therefore are not covered by this guarantee: umbilical hernia, inguinal hernia, cherry eye, undescended testes, under bite or over bite, grade 1-2 heart murmur and grade 1-3 luxating patella(s).

-Buyers Promise: Buyer agrees to read all puppy health materials provided by seller in “New Puppy Package” via email or in hard-copy format by request, prior to adoption date and, most importantly, agrees to provide adequate care and affection for their new companion for the duration of their little furry doggie life (except in the event of tragic and unforeseeable events; please refer to the re-homing agreement).
-Adequate care includes, but is not limited to, proper diet and nutrition fed with adequate frequency, proper medical care (as determined by Buyer; advised by or in conjunction with a licensed veterinarian of Buyer's choice), proper housing including basic comforts, and regular grooming and hygienic maintenance.
+Purchaser agrees to read all puppy health materials provided by breeder via email and, most importantly, agrees to provide adequate care and affection for their new companion for the duration of their little furry doggie life (except in the event of tragic and unforeseeable events; please refer to the re-homing agreement).
+Adequate care includes, but is not limited to, proper diet and nutrition fed with adequate frequency, proper medical care (as advised by a licensed veterinarian), proper housing including basic comforts, and regular grooming and hygienic maintenance.
 Adequate affection includes, but is not limited to, proper obedience training, regular mental stimulation, regular exercise, and proper socialization with humans.

 It is the sole responsibility of the Purchaser to discuss and adopt health protective measures with a qualified and trusted veterinary professional after the Purchaser assumes physical custody of the puppy.
 Breeder is not responsible for any veterinary costs acquired by Purchaser after the puppy leaves the physical custody of the Breeder.